EnSpec/Fractional-Richness/README.md

+## Index Behavior
-## The CNFPD diversity index behaves differently than other diversity indexes (e.g. Shannon diversity) in several key ways:
+The CNFPD diversity index behaves differently than other diversity indexes (e.g. Shannon diversity) in several key ways:
 1. **All species are valued equally**.
 With Shannon Diversity, low-density or rare species have less impact on the overall diversity score.
 With CNFPD, all species contribute equally to the diversity score.
 2. **Diversity increases linearly with species richness**.
 Shannon Diversity has a plateauing curvilinear distribution, so that the resolution is reduced at higher species richness.
 CNFPD has a linear relationship with richness, and performs equally well at high and low species richness.
 When all species are at their average population densities, CNFPD is equal to ½ species richness.
 When all species are at their maximum population densities, CNFPD is equal to species richness.
 3. **An increase in richness or abundance always results in an increase in diversity**.
 With Shannon diversity, if the abundances of species are very uneven, then a decrease in population or a complete loss of the most common species can counterintuitively result in a higher measured diversity.
 This is never the case with CNFPD.